jordan194/id-to-ip/README.md

 # just put there the id and u got it

-# oh yeah btw heres the link https://gofile.io/d/REiUVY copy and paste it

-# if it doesnt work please add me on discord and we will talk about it glitchy0.
+# if it doesnt work then it doesnt work or u can try downloading python 3.9.